drcsorna/framework/freeze issue.md

 The issue is caused by a bug in the AMD GPU driver's Panel Self Refresh (PSR) implementation:

 1. **PSR** is a power-saving feature that allows the display to refresh itself without constant GPU involvement
+2. **PSC (Panel Self-Control)** works in conjunction with PSR and is also affected by this bug
-2. During **suspend/resume cycles**, the DMCUB firmware fails to properly reinitialize when PSR is enabled
+3. During **suspend/resume cycles**, the DMCUB firmware fails to properly reinitialize when PSR is enabled
-3. This causes the display microcontroller to crash, leading to:
+4. This causes the display microcontroller to crash, leading to:
    - Display timeout errors (`flip_done timed out`)
    - Complete system freeze
    - Loss of all display functionality

+**Note:** Disabling PSR with the `dcdebugmask` parameter also implicitly disables PSC, as both are part of the same power management subsystem.

 ### Known Issue